carneades/carneades-4/README.md

 This version of Carneades consists of:

 - An implementation of a solver for Dung abstract argumentation frameworks, using grounded, complete, preferred and stable semantics.
+Argumentation Frameworks can be represented using the [Trivial Graph Format](https://en.wikipedia.org/wiki/Trivial_Graph_Format).
+The computed extensions can be exported to [GraphML](https://en.wikipedia.org/wiki/GraphML) and plain text.
 - An evaluator for structured arguments, based on a new version of the Carneades Argument Evaluation Structures (CAES) formal model of argument.
 New in this version of CAES is support for cyclic argument graphs, cumulative